May 25, 2020

 • Scroll down to ‘Weddings and Group Gatherings’ for more information

-• To receive application materials for your wedding or elopement, please call the Commercial Services Office: 360-854-7213
+• To receive application materials for your wedding or elopement, please email the Commercial Services Office using the contact form indicated

-• The $50 non-refundable application fee can be made online at pay.gov–A copy of your payment confirmation receipt from pay.gov must be forwarded to the Commercial Services Office
+• A $50 non-refundable application fee is required and can be paid online at Pay.gov–A copy of your payment confirmation receipt must be forwarded to the Commercial Services Office

 If your application is approved by one of the parks above, you will be sent a copy of the permit to review and sign.
 You will need to return the signed copy to the park for the superintendent’s signature, along with any additional requirements.
 A copy signed by the superintendent will be returned to you–You must have this copy with you during your permitted activity!